 The batch buffer must be QWord aligned and a multiple of QWords in length.
 The ending address is the address of the last valid QWord in the buffer.
 The length of any single batch buffer is "virtually unlimited" (i.e., could theoretically be 4GB in length).

 Logical Contexts

-This section is the lead section for the following subsections:
+This section discusses the following topics:

-- BSD Logical Context Data (MFX)

-- Copy Engine Logical Content Data [HSW]
+- BSD Logical Context Data - Copy Engine Logical Context Data

-- Video Enhancement Logical Context Data